 You’ll also want to look for locally made crafts such as cutting boards, and trays made out of recycled French oak wine barrels, salvaged from local wineries by artist Jonathan Black.
 Or any of the fragrant products by Matanzas Creek, a Santa Rosa winery that grows fields of lavender to make their own unique bath and body products.

 Do ask for the background on whatever strikes your fancy, because there is probably a good story behind the product — such as the beautifully sculpted wood bowls by Doug Smith.
 He was seriously injured on the job while working in Windsor, and while dealing with the downtime of a slow recuperation, began turning reclaimed local woods, such as redwood and bay, into art.
 A life and an art reclaimed.

 And what at first glance might look like high style/high maintenance wardrobe addition will probably turn out to be a no less gorgeous but totally comfortable, casual, and easy to clean ensemble.
-And, might I add, each is chosen for their packability so they are ideal for traveling.
+And, each is chosen for its packability so they are ideal for traveling.

 And don’t forget to stop by the Classic Duck, another inspiring destination for those who consider living well to be an art.
 You’ll find wonderfully curated and creatively showcased things you may not knew you needed until you were properly introduced.

 For example, have you heard of Think Outside, a company dedicated to innovative design using naturally sustainable and recycled materials?
 They have workshops around the globe utilizing the talent and workmanship of artists from Zimbabwe to Vietnam to, of course, the USA.
 Check out the incredibly cool ice chest/coolers fashioned out of repurposed 44-gallon oil drums — including a whimsical vintage hippie van design.